Wolfy64/GatsbyJS-Portfolio/src/markdown/resume.md

 ---

-I have just completed a Bachelor's Degree in Web Development with Open Classrooms.
+I have just completed a Bachelor's Degree in Web Development with
+<a href="https://openclassrooms.com/en/for-business" target="\_blank" rel="noopener noreferrer">Open Classrooms</a>.
 Throughout this course I have learned how to effectively work independently and the importance of self-motivation, allowing me to be efficient as well as highly adaptable, one of the greatest assets for a profile in today’s working society.

-I would like to work as a Javascript web developer.
+I would like to work as a <mark>Javascript web developer</mark>.

 ## Skills